How to claim cost of living help from the government

 How to reduce your water bill to help with the cost of living

-Water bills in England and Wales will increase by more than they have in almost 20 years from April.
-The average household bill will be £448 for the year, according to Water UK.
-It is a 7.5 per cent increase.
+Water bills in England and Wales increased by 7.5% in April, the biggest rise in almost 20 years.
+The average household bill is now £448 for the year, according to Water UK.
 So here’s where to get help if you need it to pay your water bill.